Utilityman/EternalSeasons-Web/docs/_posts/2024-12-08-finally-the-world.md

 This is more of a game design decision but I'm wondering how frustrating (or not) it would be for the players if the game does have this realistic night and players need to figure out how to provide their own illumination while exploring during the night.

-This feels more frustrating that practical.
+This feels more frustrating than practical.
 I'd love to have "dark dungeons" which I have this cloak of darkness but just not entirely sure what to do about the routine night time global illumination.

 All the still absolutely stoked with the results.